Randy Rhoads: Diary of a Madman

 Following a UK tour the band recorded another album, Diary of a Madman.
 In December 1981, Rhoads was voted "Best New Talent" by the readers of Guitar Player magazine and voted "Best Heavy Metal Guitarist" by the readers of UK-based Sounds magazine.
 At about this time, Rhoads reunited with Dubrow for a one-off Quiet Riot show at the Whisky a Go Go in West Hollywood during a brief trip home.
 Rhoads was subsequently warned by manager Sharon Arden not to do such a thing again.

 During a break before leaving for their first US tour, both Kerslake and Daisley were suddenly fired by Sharon, the band's manager and Osbourne's future wife.
 For the US tour, ex-Black Oak Arkansas drummer Tommy Aldridge and bassist Rudy Sarzo – who had been Rhoads' bandmate in Quiet Riot – were hired.
 Diary of a Madman was released soon after in October 1981, and since Kerslake and Daisley were already out of the band, Aldridge and Sarzo's names and photos appeared on the album sleeve.
 Disputes over royalties performance and other intellectual property rights became a source of future court battles.
-Kerslake has maintained that Rhoads almost left Osbourne's band in late 1981 due to his displeasure with the firing of himself and Daisley.
+Kerslake has maintained that Rhoads almost left Osbourne's band in late 1981 due to his displeasure with the firing of Kerslake and Daisley.
 "He didn't want to go [on tour with Osbourne].
 We told him we were thrown out.
 He said he was going to leave the band as he did not want to leave us behind.
 I told him not to be stupid but thanks for the sentiment", the drummer later recalled.

+On April 28, the band, then consisting of Osbourne, Rhoads, Sarzo and Aldridge, went to Channel 31 TV Studios in Rochester, New York to film live performances of "I Don't Know", "Suicide Solution", "Mr. Crowley" and "Crazy Train.”
+These performances were broadcast on the After Hours TV show as live promo-videos.
+These recordings feature the only clear, professionally shot footage of Rhoads during his tenure with Osbourne.
+All four songs from this set can be found on the Memoirs of a Madman DVD box set.
+“Mr. Crowley” and “I Don’t Know” were uploaded to Osbourne’s YouTube channel in 2015, with “Mr. Crowley” being uploaded on March 19, the 33rd anniversary of Rhoads’ death.